inlab-geo/pyfm2d/readme.md

 is now a subroutine is terminated.
 Thus they are accessible from Python via to be written get and set functions.

+This has now been completed for the source file.

-## Test
+## Tests

-Running `test_fm2d.py` from within the test direcrory will succesfully execute fmm.
+Running `test_fmmin2d.py` from within the test directory will run the orignal program turned into a subroutine that can be called from python like the fmm executable it reads the files from disk

+Running `test_sources.py` illustrate how for the reorganised `fmm2dss.f90` we now can read the sources from disk by providing a file name, set them from python and get them back from an fmm instance.